Au-RiZeR/Event-Searcher/marketing/misc/press-release-v2.md

 - Genre (including live music, cabaret, drag, burlesque, theatre, LGBTQI+, arts, festivals & sports)

 With our Map function, users are also able to access restaurants and bars in the area as well, you can plan your whole day/night out with EVENTO.

+This web app is developed by a new upcoming company called The Serotonin Seekers - a company with the goal of improving your lives in whatever small way they can.

+This app is planned to launch on 21 April, 2021.
+Stay posted for more information

 ** *Price feature to be confirmed*